WSA-Community/WSAGAScript/README.md

 WSA will install with GApps, **make sure to sign in to Play Store and install "Android System WebView"** or most apps will crash without that component.

+# Uninstallation procedure

+- Locate Windows Subsystem for Android™️ in your Start Menu, right-click, uninstall.
+This will uninstall Android and all Android Apps will vanish from Start as they are just shortcuts wired in from the WSA.
+You don't need to uninstall all Android Apps one-by-one beforehand.
+- Locate the directory where you have placed the files (in the example of this README it would be `C:\WSA`) - remove it.

+Done.

 # Gaining Root Access

 You can get root access by replacing the kernel.
 (This step is no longer required to sign in GApps.)

 ## (ADB SHELL ROOT WITH su)

-Copy the kernel file from this repo and replace the kernel file inside the `Tools` folder of your extracted msix (make sure WSA is not running)
+Copy the kernel file from this repo (in `misc` folder) and replace the kernel file inside the `Tools` folder of your extracted msix (make sure WSA is not running, use Stop button inside WSA Settings, and close settings).

+Kernel files inside `misc` are named for their respective architectures, do not forget to rename the file you took to `kernel` before placing it back into `Tools`.

 This will allow you to use `su` inside the `adb shell`.
 Enter into the `adb shell` and run the following commands:

 ```bash